glasgowhackerspace/policies/health_and_safety/electrical_safety.rst

 All faulty equipment should be taken out of service and labelled to prevent use by others.
 A notification should also be made on the members email list.

-Hacklab members should only attempt to repair equipment if competent to do so and should ensure that equipment is fully tested including a PAT test before returning to service.
+Hackerspace members should only attempt to repair equipment if competent to do so and should ensure that equipment is fully tested including a PAT test before returning to service.